 I’m quite pleased with my Soft Star Grippy Roos.
 With it getting cooler outside, they’ve quickly become my footwear-of-choice inside my house to keep my feet comfortably warm.

 If you’re looking for an alternative to FiveFingers that maintains the barefoot feel while providing a more “normal” aesthetic (with pants or jeans!) or just want an all-purpose indoor and outdoor barefoot shoe, check out Soft Star.
 And though I’ve not had a chance to test them, note that they also make Soft Star boots, Vibram-soled “Ramblers,” suede-soled Mocassins, slippers, and more, including a whole array of barefoot shoes for babies or toddlers.
 Because Soft Stars are handmade to order, you can even mix-and-match leather styles by model and design your own Soft Stars.
 Custom-made shoes — how cool is that?

 An information video on Soft Star Shoes!

-Finally, you might like this short video from Soft Star that talks about the company and introduces you to a few of the Soft Star elves.
-I really like how personable Soft Star is and it's easy to get behind them as a cobbler.
+Finally, I really like how personable Soft Star is and it’s easy to get behind them as a cobbler.
 I confess: I love my Soft Stars!